EGI-Federation/documentation/content/en/users/tutorials/oidc-agent-fedcloudclient-terraform/_index.md

 [terraform](https://www.terraform.io) and [Ansible](https://www.ansible.com/) to
 simplify deploying an infrastructure.
-[EGI Dynamic DNS](../../compute/cloud-compute/dynamic-dns) is also used to assign a domain name to the virtual machine.
+[EGI Dynamic DNS](../../compute/cloud-compute/dynamic-dns) is also used to assign a domain name to the virtual machine, which can then be used to get a valid TLS certificate from [Let's Encrypt](https://letsencrypt.org/).

 ## Step 1: Signing up